-We are delighted to announce that Howletts Wild Animal Park and Port Lympne Reserve reopen on 12th April 2021.
+We are delighted to announce that Howletts Wild Animal Park and Port Lympne Reserve reopened on 12th April 2021.

 We will be offering a strictly limited number of tickets per park, per day and all visits must be pre-booked.
 Day visitor safaris are available from 17th May for an additional charge of £6pp.
 Simply choose your one day tickets and add the safari tickets to your basket when prompted.

 Port Lympne & Howletts are Kent's largest Wild Animal Parks, offering a huge amount of outdoor space for you to responsibly explore and enjoy.

 We take the safety of our guests, animals and staff exceptionally seriously and have taken extensive measures to ensure that your visit is safe and enjoyable.